zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/aq-enqueue-dequeue/aq-enqueue-dequeue.md

     </copy>
     ```

-## Task 4: AQ creation, Enqueue and Dequeue using Java
+## Task 4: Create AQ, Enqueue and Dequeue using Java

 1. Point to Point
    - Execute the following sequence of commands into cloud shell: